 The pitch sessions were only four minutes long, so luckily I didn’t have to dazzle my audience with the takeaway portion.
 When it comes to how to write a pitch, I rather painfully realized that I am not ready to answer that crucial question.
 Now that I’m beginning to revise Lost Girl Road, I can start to formulate a clearer picture of comparable book titles already available on the market.

 Rather than just post the raw video footage, I took the opportunity to play around a bit with Adobe Premiere Elements.
-Alas, I won’t even divulge how long it took to edit and add all of the effects what you may have just watched.
+Alas, I won’t even divulge how long it took to edit and add all of the effects.
 One thing is certain, I am in dire need of a laptop that doesn’t keep freezing-up when using such software.

 Attending the PNWA conference has brought new focus to Lost Girl Road as I am now just beginning the second draft.
 If you’d like to read more about my pitching experience, I take a humorous approach on Carol Wyer’s blog in a post titled Pitching a Fit: How to Find a Literary Agent.
 Ron Herron also recently offered some excellent advice in his post Why Go to a Writer’s Conference.